muthanii/linear-equations-solver/README.md

 # Linear Equations Solver
-This simple python script built using the pandas library uses Gaussian Elimination to solve any number of input matrices.
+Simple python script that solves linear equations from a 3x3 matrix using Gaussian elimination.